phhu/revive-functions/README.md

-A reviver function for Javascript's JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.
+A function reviver, as might be used with Javascript's JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.

 This is useful for allowing set functions to be applied in a JSON-like structure at runtime.
 For example: